Return Home

 In 2000, Marklin introduced the 5-pole motor, which offered better performance than the 3-pole motor used in all Marklin Z-scale locomotives for the 28 previous years.
 At first, only a few select models were available with the improved powerplant.
 And since about the fourth quarter of 2000, the old 3-pole motor was phased out entirely.

-Luckily, most older locomotives can be easily retrofitted with the newer motors, which are available from any authorized Marklin dealer.
-(The exceptions are the 0-6-0 steam and diesel engines where the motor armature is not removable from the chassis.)
+Luckily, nearly all older locomotives can be easily retrofitted with the newer motors, which are available from any authorized Marklin dealer.
 What follows is everything you need to know about retrofitting a Marklin engine with a new five-pole motor.

 In this article: